 TABOO TOPICS EVEN TODAY

-Abortion is rarely postulated in YA literature.
-But here is a Goodreads list of YA books in which a character actually goes through with an abortion (rather than simply considers it).
+Abortion is rarely postulated in young adult literature.
+But here is a Goodreads list of young adult books in which a character actually goes through with an abortion (rather than simply considers it).

 As for breastfeeding, given how it is to be encouraged, and how much of it is presumably going on in homes, there is remarkably little of it going on in Western picturebooks.
 In films for kids out of Hollywood, it is actually taboo.
 This is what makes the breastfeeding scene in Wolf Children quite transgressive to a Western audience.
 At one point we even see the areola.
 I have not once seen that in a picture book for Western children.